sailthru/stolos/scheduler/README.md

 Summary:
 ==============

-This task scheduler manages the execution of tasks where some tasks may depend on prior completion of other tasks.
-It has the following
+You have some application code that needs to be run.
+Either you're running many variations of the same application, or you're running the same code on a repeating schedule.
+This task scheduler manages the execution time of tasks where some tasks may depend on prior completion of other tasks.
+It has the following features:
-features:

   - very simple to use (create an issue if it isn't!)
-  - simultaneous and fault tolerant execution of tasks (via ZooKeeper)
+  - excellent fault tolerance (via ZooKeeper)
+  - as scalable as ZooKeeper (<100k simultaneous subtasks)
-  - characterize dependencies in a directed acyclic multi-graph
+  - characterize dependencies as a directed acyclic multi-graph
-  - support for subtasks and dependencies on arbitrary subsets of subtasks
+  - support for subtasks and dependencies on arbitrary subsets of tasks
-  - language agnostic
+  - language agnostic (but written in Python)
   - "at least once" semantics (a guarantee that a task will successfully complete or fail after n retries)
   - designed for tasks of various sizes: from large hadoop tasks to